pollsmor/Project_01/README.md

 **Dependencies**

-You must install the pip3 modules listed in the /doc/requirements.txt file.
+You must install the pip modules listed in the /doc/requirements.txt file.
 To do so, install them in a Terminal with:
 ```bash
 pip install -r <location of requirements.txt file>
 ```

 The -r flag is necessary to distinguish it from a typical pip install.
 Without the -r, pip will look for a package online called "requirements.txt".
 That is obviously not desirable.

-Note that on certain systems (like the school computers), the pip3 command may be restricted.
+Note that on certain systems (like the school computers), the pip command may be restricted.
 To get around this, create a virtual environment with:
 ```bash
 python3 -m venv <name_of_venv>
 ```